OpenNebula/docs/source/deployment/vmware_infrastructure_setup/networking_setup.rst

 Enabling the VNET hooks
 --------------------------------------------------------------------------------

-If you want to use the vcenter network driver you must add the following lines to the oned.conf configuration file:
+If you want to use the vcenter network driver you must uncomment or add the following lines to the oned.conf configuration file:

 .. code::